tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/README.md

 ### PDF
 This is mostly meant for printing as a template for hand drawing.

-* The text in the "editable fields" is not editable
-* The logo inclusion si not working(it draws a rectangle there where the logo should be)
 * Qt includes random spaces under Windows

-### Eagle 6.5

-* No logo inclusion.
-* The text in the "editable fields" is not editable and need to be set before generation(in the FreeCAD Fileds)
-* No osifont

 ## Variable Docu

-* `&{N}` Number of repetition, see Rev. History
-* `&{F}` Field number, see the partslists

 ## Logo (Branding)

-It is possible to include a Logo in the Legal owner Field (name can be modified).
-This is meant for a company logo or brand.
-The specification for the logo:

-* SVG format
-* maximum width is 24mm
-* the checkbox on the right side of the button needs to be checked (will be checked after clicking it).
-* the location is on the right bottom side of the Legal owner field of the Titleblock

-**Notes**
-Once the logo gets reaches a height of 30mm the width is reduced (the ratio will be kept).
-If text is included in the SVG it may create problems, so convert that to path.

 ## Icon Source
 The Icon for the app was downloaded from: https://www.flaticon.com/de/kostenloses-icon/layout_7973492

 ## To do

-create universal draw

-## Notes
-In the FreeCAD variable values there are some varable that make the Templae easyer to use with this FreeCAD TD Macro(Objekt): https://forum.freecad.org/viewtopic.php?t=77705